What is Hypothyroidism?

 - Immune regulation in the intestine

 Thyroid hormones can also alter the actions of other hormones and drugs.

 The thyroid gland, a part of the endocrine (hormone) system, plays a major role in regulating the body's metabolism.

 The regulation of thyroid function is a complex process.
 It involves four hormones and iodine.

 Iodine.
 Iodine is the material used to make the hormone thyroxine (T4).
 Eighty percent of the body's iodine supply is stored in the thyroid.

 Thyroid Hormones.
 Four hormones are critical in the regulation of thyroid function:

-- Thyrotropin-releasing hormone (TRH) is produced in a region in the brain called the hypothalamus, which monitors and regulates thyrotropin levels.
+- Thyrotropin-releasing hormone (TRH) is produced in a region of the brain called the hypothalamus, which monitors and regulates thyrotropin (TSH) levels.

 - Thyroid-stimulating hormone (TSH), also called thyrotropin, is secreted by the pituitary gland.
 TSH directly affects the process of iodine trapping and thyroid hormone production.
-When thyroxine levels drop even slightly, the pituitary gland goes into action to pump up secretion of thyrotropin so that it can stimulate thyroxine production.
-So, when T4 levels fall, TSH levels increase.
+When thyroxine (T4) levels drop even slightly, the pituitary gland goes into action to pump up secretion of TSH so that it can stimulate T4 production.
+When T4 levels fall, TSH levels increase.

 Click the icon to see an image of the thyroid.